Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "What most people need to learn in life is how to love people and use things instead of using people and loving things."
+> "If you want to be successful, find someone who has achieved the results you want and copy what they do and you'll achieve the same results."
-> — **Unknown**
+> — **Tony Robbins**

 ---